bjgoddard/Teamwork-Simulator/readme.md

 <img src="./images/p2ss2.png" alt="Picture" width="500" height="400" />
 </p>

+# Approach
+Ever felt that drawing your solution to a problem would be more effective than just explaining in words?
+I have, many times.
+The goal with Teamwork Simulator is to provide an interface to bring planning to life as an iterative drawing process, with the ability to bring your team along through your thinking process, presenting opportunities for feedback and revision along the way.

 # Getting Started
 Register your username, create roles your team members operate as (Linebackers, Warriors, Special Teams), and create team members with